-Mail materials to: Office of Graduate Admissions The University of Georgia Brooks Hall, 310 Herty Drive Athens, GA 30602 International Applicants - additional requirements can be found on the Graduate School website (https://t.uga.edu/U0).
+Mail materials to:

+Office of Graduate Admissions The University of Georgia Brooks Hall, 310 Herty Drive Athens, GA 30602

+Email: gradadm@uga.edu

+International Applicants- additional requirements can be found on the Graduate School website here: t.uga.edu/U0 and here: t.uga.edu/67s.

 The MPA Admissions Committee reviews all completed applications and makes decisions regarding admissions into the SPIA MPA program.
 Students must also be admitted to the UGA Graduate School once admitted to the MPA program.
 Applicants receive official email or written notification of admissions decisions from both our department and the UGA Graduate School.
-The Socialization Seminar, which is a curriculum requirement for obtaining the SPIA MPA degree, is always held the week prior to the beginning of each fall and spring semester and attendance is mandatory.
+The Socialization Seminar, which is a curriculum requirement for obtaining the SPIA MPA degree, is always held the week prior to the beginning of each fall semester and attendance is mandatory.